 A facility, property or program may be named after a member of the university community (faculty or staff) who has been retired from full-time service with the university at least three (3) years or who has been deceased at least three (3) years.

-Beginning in 2010 and at each five year interval thereafter, the University President shall convene a Naming Advisory Committee (committee).
+The University President has the right to convene the Naming Advisory Committee (committee).
 The president shall charge the group to review naming proposals and make recommendations to him/her for the naming of any university property, program or facility.
 At a minimum, the committee’s membership shall include one member each from:

 Any individual or group associated with the university may submit a proposal to the committee for naming a facility for the reasons indicated above.
 The committee’s principal task is to review proposals and make naming recommendations to the president.

-- a statement of rationale articulating the distinctiveness of the individual’s contributions to the University.
+c. a statement of rationale articulating the distinctiveness of the individual’s contributions

 Considering the sensitivity of the matters under consideration and their potential for creating misunderstanding, all stages of the proposal, review and recommendation process must be conducted in confidence.